fouke-boss/citeproc-dotnet/readme.md

 ## CiteProc.WpfDemo
 CiteProc-.NET also comes with a small WPF demo that mimics the [CSL style code editor](http://editor.citationstyles.org/codeEditor/).
 Currently, it's main goal is to show how to use CiteProc-.NET with Windows Presentation Foundation (WPF), but it might one day become a fully functional CSL editor.

-Running this demo (by double clicking Release\CiteProc.WpfDemo.exe) gives you a first impression of the current capabilities and shortcomings of CiteProc-.NET.
+Running this demo (by double clicking Binaries\CiteProc.WpfDemo.exe) gives you a first impression of the current capabilities and shortcomings of CiteProc-.NET.

 ## Roadmap
 Now that this first version is made public, the following work remains to be done: